aamnah/notes/src/content/reactnative/status-bar-customization-style-react-navigation-expo-react-native.md

 ### Drawing over and under

 On iOS, your app will draw under the status bar.
+On Android, the app draws on top of the status bar.
 You can achieve similar behaviour for Android by setting `translucent` (Android only)

 ```jsx
 <StatusBar translucent={true} backgroundColor={'transparent'} {...props} />
 ```

+If we set `translucent={true}` on `StatusBar` then it'd behave consistently on both iOS and Adnroid, and you wouldn't have to set different values for things like `padding` and `height` in a custom header using Platform checks

 ### Coloring the StatusBar on iOS